dmorrill10/acpc_poker_gui_client/docs/Stories.md

 Exhibition App
 ==============
-Upon reaching the landing page, the user must see a table with all currently active matches (*Active Match Table*).
-Beside each match must be a button to interact with that match.
-If the match is associated with the user, the button must allow the user to rejoin the match.
-Otherwise, the button must allow the user to spectate another player's match.

 The *Active Match Table* must
 - show all active matches
 - have a button associated with each match